Please be ready with your application reference number starting with 'P'. For example P1234567

 Besides the primary duty as a guide against the ill-treatment of animals, it also provides definitions of other terms relevant for the execution.
 For example, it defines what an animal is, and the people are referred to as carers or managers under the Northern Territory laws.

-If an individual is convicted in a Northern Trritory (NT) court for an animal cruelty offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted in a Northern Trritory (NT) court for an animal cruelty offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 The Act lists various animal cruelty offences, usually of varying degrees.
 For example, the punishment for animal cruelty leading to an animal's death is worse than that, causing the Animal a "curable" pain.